 The traditional model of business has for decades been focused on profit and efficiency.
-Yet for many organizations, including Fujitsu, responding to the impact of COVID-19 has reminded us of the importance of other factors such as sustainability and well-being.
+Yet for many organisations, including Fujitsu, responding to the impact of COVID-19 has reminded us of the importance of other factors such as sustainability and well-being.

 The need to deliver profitable business performance certainly isn’t going away.
-But to deliver sustainable growth, Fujitsu believes that future organizations must achieve a transition to a way of working that delivers value to multiple stakeholders, including customers, employees and the community.
+But to deliver sustainable growth, Fujitsu believes that future organisations must achieve a transition to a way of working that delivers value to multiple stakeholders, including customers, employees and the community.

 To successfully manage this transition, leaders will need to rethink prior assumptions.
 We present five business priorities to focus strategy: sustainability first, finding resilience, borderless ways of working, creating value through ecosystems and trusted automation.

 Building a sustainable society and business through shared purpose

 The biggest challenges facing our societies share a common trait: they cannot be solved by any one organisation.
 From climate change and industrial pollution through to aging populations, well-being and inequality: these are complex issues that require action from all of us.